-Bent On Learning formed in 2001 when three yoga teachers met by chance in their mutual and passionate pursuit of bringing yoga to urban youth.
+Bent On Learning formed in 2001 when three yoga teachers, Anne Desmond, Jennifer Ford and Courtney McDowell, met by chance in their mutual and passionate pursuit of bringing yoga to urban youth.
 They began as a small, volunteer effort with a smattering of classes in a few public schools.
 After the events of September 11th, New Visions for Public Schools tapped Bent On Learning to coordinate a yoga program to help children to heal and to manage post-traumatic stress.
 As a result, their small, volunteer program immediately swelled.

 Our impact is beyond measure.
 Our success is not.

-Over the past 10 years, Bent On Learning has taught yoga to approximately 12,000 kids.
-As of 2011, we’re teaching 136 classes a week in 16 schools throughout Brooklyn, Manhattan, Washington Heights, Harlem, and the Bronx.
-That’s 3,300 kids every week, many who have been practicing with our program for years and enjoying the benefits yoga brings to their classroom experience and their daily lives.
+Over the past 15 years, Bent On Learning has taught yoga to approximately 18,000 kids.
+Many of our students have been practicing with our yoga program throughout their time in school and enjoying the benefits yoga brings to their classroom experience and their daily lives.
 Additionally, as many teachers participate along with their students, they benefit personally while also learning how to integrate basic yogic techniques into their daily classes—further helping our kids to find focus and balance.

 Anne received a Bachelor of Science degree from Drexel University, and in a former life, worked in technology as a business analyst, project manager, and web and database developer.